twy80/LangChain_llm_Agent/README.md

   - Recording of the user's voice is stopped when there is no input for 3 seconds.

-  - TTS (Text-to-Speech) is supported by using gTTS, and there are three modes
-    available: 'Enabled', 'Disabled', and 'Auto'

   - RAG (Retrieval Augmented Generation) for an external document is implemented by using langchain functions.